linebender/linebender.github.io/content/blog/2025-04-04-tmil-15/index.md

 Linebender is an informal open-source organization working on various projects to advance the state of the art in GUI for [the Rust programming language](https://rust-lang.org).

-## Xilem

-Xilem is our flagship GUI project, inspired by SwiftUI.
-It lets you build user interfaces declaratively by composing lightweight views together, and will diff them to provide minimal updates to a retained layer.

-- [xilem#887][]: Added a View for the already existing Split widget.
-- [xilem#899][]: Added some more documentation.

 ## Masonry

-Masonry is the widget system used by Xilem.
+Masonry is the widget system developed by Linebender.
 It provides a non-opinionated retained widget tree, designed as a base layer for high-level GUI frameworks.

 We have made a major change to the internal design of Masonry, in [xilem#910][] and [xilem#914][].